Hwange National Park is a famous reserve located in western Zimbabwe.

 The hartebeest maybe somewhat odd in appearance, but are remarkably one of the fastest and enduring runners among antelopes.
 This grassland antelope is mostly found in west, east and southern regions of Africa.
 Hartebeests are large animals with a fawn-colored coat.
 There are several sub species of this animal.

 Lion Country Safari is home to one of the largest displays of wild chimpanzees in North America.
-Our five island habitats are home to several generations of chimpanzees, which trace their roots back to east Africa.
+Our four island habitats are home to several generations of chimpanzees, which trace their roots back to east Africa.
 Though some of our chimpanzees are former house pets and actors, many have been born here and they are now all fully integrated into the complex social structure of each island troop and may be considered wild.
 Learn about the chimpanzees at our facility.

 Native to Southeast Asia, gibbons live in small family groups in dense forest habitat and travel through their environment in a hand-over-hand method of locomotion known as brachiation.
 Their coat color ranges from cream to black and does not indicate the age or the gender of the animal.